For a Synodal Church: Communion, Participation, and Mission

 Synodality has thus marked the Church from her very beginning and has been expressed in various ways, as the style of the Church’s life and mission, as particular structures and processes, or through decisive events.

-What follows is the Archdiocese of Atlanta’s report on the 2022 local synod.
+The first consultations occurred in the early part of 2022.
 As you will read, it is not the last word.
 Indeed, there are myriad opportunities to further the work of listening to the Holy Spirit by listening to one another in the context of the fundamental question: A synodal Church, in announcing the Gospel, “journeys together.”
 How is this “journeying together” happening today in your local Church?
 What steps does the Spirit invite us to take to grow in “journeying together”?

 Homily of Archbishop Hartmayer for the Opening Mass of The Synod